 The number of copies of a book that the Library will buy is based on the Importance Level that you assign – ensure you set the ‘importance’ level, even if the book is in a ‘Recommended’ or ‘Essential’ section.
 This gives an indication of the level of use likely to be made of an item by the students on that module.
 Further information can be found in the Editing Lists page.

 Yes, the Library can digitise book chapters and journal articles.
 You can use RLO to request a legal, digitised copy of a book chapter which can be added to the reading list and to Blackboard.
 Simply add the book to your list as usual and in the Create & Add to List pop up box add a Note for the Library to explain which chapter/pages you would like digitising.
 Further information can be found on the Editing Lists page in the document explaining how to add a book.
-There is also more information on the Digitisation Service page.
+There is also more information on the Scanning for Teaching page.

 Sign in to Reading Lists Online, click ‘My Lists’ and choose the list you want to copy.
 Click on ‘Edit’ and select ‘Copy List’ from the drop down menu.
 Fill in the details on the form that appears and click ‘Create list’.
 The list will appear as ‘Copy of…’ and will be in draft format.